eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 practice this will often mean that the identity document is a photo ID, and the presentation must consequently be done in proximity and be supervised, or done remotely and supported by PAD.

+[**The PID should contain a photo by default.
+The fact it doesn't is an ommission and needs to be corrected.**]

 ##### 6.6.3.9 Relying Party verifies combined presentation of attributes